Leicester Archives: Anti war

 justified because "it would free up international markets" and that it

-would be "a war for civilisation".
 The undoubted theatrical gifts of this man drew a crowd of about 250

 people; our more reasoned arguments ensured that a queue developed to